Five exercises you can do to keep moving when you’re WFH

 Sitting for prolonged periods of time can result in stiff knees and tight leg muscles.
 While sitting, straighten your knee with your leg out in front of you.
 You can also bring your foot to a right angle and point your toes for an added calf stretch.

-The above exercises are a great way to stay healthy at work.
-If you have any aches and pains while sitting at your desk, physiotherapy for work injuries could be the next step.
+The above exercises are a great way to stay healthy at work.while you work.
 Physiotherapists can perform individualised assessments to determine the best plan of action and treatment for you, so you can get on top of your pain and live a healthier life at work.
 So book an appointment today and start your journey to a healthier, pain-free body.